Tip, Tilt, and Rotation Stage

 Click to Enlarge

-The high-resolution Mitutoyo micrometers incorporated into the stage are marked with a 0.001" (10 µm) scale and provide positioning accuracy within 5 arcseconds.
-Turning the micrometers gives 1.5° of rotation and 1.78° of tilt per revolution.
+The high-resolution Mitutoyo micrometers incorporated into the stage are marked with a 0.001" (10 µm) scale.
+Turning the micrometers gives 1.5° of rotation (with a resolution of 0.03°) and 1.78° of tilt per revolution (with a resolution of 0.036°).
 Preload adjustment to eliminate backlash can be performed by adjusting the knobs adjacent to the micrometers as shown above.
 One knob adjusts/locks the pitch (Θx) and roll (Θy) axes simultaneously, while the other knob adjusts/locks the yaw (Θz) axis.
 Note that if the knob is tightened, the motion in that axis is effectively locked until the micrometer is backed off.
 In this case, some friction may be experienced when adjusting the remaining axis.

 The stage is fixed to the work surface via three clearance holes for standard 1/4"-20 (M6) screws.
 The deck height of the stage is 1.48" (37.5 mm).
 A Height Adapter Plate [TTR001SP1(/M)] is available to raise the deck height to the standard 2.46" (62.5 mm), making the stage compatible with our NanoMax, MicroBlock, and RollerBlock 3-Axis Stages.
 The height adapters are fixed to the work surface using the four clearance holes that accept standard 1/4"-20 (M6) screws.
 The stage is then mounted to the height adapter using the three 1/4"-20 (M6) tapped holes.